 A content level refers to the level of content in a brand hierarchy.
 Higher levels are more rooted in your core brand experience, while lower levels support them in terms of strategy, branding, or function.
 You can use content levels to better understand the interconnectedness of the branded content you create for your business.

-In my paradigm, each level of your brand’s content is supported by content in the levels beneath it, with the higher levels being more rooted in your core brand experience than lower levels.
+In our paradigm, each level of your brand’s content is supported by content in the levels beneath it, with the higher levels being more rooted in your core brand experience than the lower levels.

 11 levels of brand content

 Using content levels is just one way to organize the structural abstracts of your brand content.
 Your content might not have all levels, or perhaps your brand might have additional levels.
 In general, the use of content flows up from lower levels to higher levels.
 Nonetheless, view this approach as a mental exercise to apply to your own content.

 The 11 levels of content in your brand experience

 At a minimum, core content is content essential to your business offerings.
 Without it your brand wouldn’t exist — and you’d be unable to generate awareness or revenue.
 Core content often includes your website, key product and services pages, functional messaging and automation, as well as your brand’s mission and vision.

 Please note that the definition of core content is subjective.
 Always clarify what it means to your brand when communicating with content strategists and creators.
 For instance, if you opted to only have a brand presence on Facebook, your Facebook page and feed would be your core content.
 Or, if you’re like many marketers and publishers, you might casually refer to “core content” in the generic sense, meaning any content that is essential to a strategy, campaign or project.
 Context matters.